dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 excerpt: "AWS documentation describes how to deal Hello World using CodeBuild.
 What will happen if we want to build more sophisticated project?
 Join me in this post if you want to know."
 ---

-AWS CodeBuild supports multiple programming languages including Go.
-[This page](http://docs.aws.amazon.com/codebuild/latest/userguide/sample-go-hw.html) describes how to build Hello World project.
-It works exactly as advertized - pull code from S3 bucket, start Docker container with pre-installed GO v 1.7.3, build the code, deploy generated artifact to another S3 bucket.
+AWS CodeBuild supports many programming languages including Go.
+[Go Hello World Sample for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/sample-go-hw.html) article describes how to build simple Go project.
+It works exactly as advertized - pull code from S3 bucket, start Docker container with pre-installed GO v1.7.3, build the code and deploy generated artifact to another S3 bucket.

-I got my files compiled, but these days developers as spoiled by lightweight build tools like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/).
-AWS can do a few things better:
+I followed the article and in a few minutes I got my code being compiled.
+CodeBuild works, but these days developers as spoiled by lightweight build tools like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/).
+After using these tools I cannot help but notice some differences:

-*  I used CodePipeline in connection to project on GitHub and .
-There is about 30 sec delay between commit push and beginning of code cloning.
-The same story with AWS CodeCommit.
-Other guys use push notifications and start immediately.
+* I put my sample code to GitHub and used CodePipeline to connect source control and CodeBuild.
+With CodePipeline there is about 30 sec delay between commit push and pipeline start.
+The story is the same if code is moved to AWS CodeCommit.
+These days developers expect that CI system uses push notifications and starts builds almost immediately.
-* It would be nice if build status is pushed to GitHub
+* Integration with GitHub can be better.
+It would be nice if build status is pushed to GitHub
-* Build Process can be faster for such small project.
-Docker image provisioning takes 1 min 17 secs, compilation takes 28 seconds.
+* Build Process itself can be faster for such small project.
+Docker image provisioning took 1 min 17 secs and compilation took 28 seconds.

-Hello World works, lets check something more complicated.
+Let's continue, we just proved that Hello World works, now it is time to check something more complicated.

 ## Custom Packages

-Lets add not standard package.
+As first modification we can use not standard package.

-Run `go get golang.org/x/text/language` and update code to use it:
+Run `go get golang.org/x/text/language` to install package and update code to use it:

 ```go
 package main